 At the same time, the tiles of human constructed spaces is also a part of the landscape, as represented by by the yellow tiling just below the tree—suggesting that human reconfigurations of the world also overshadow this global sphere.

-The original design resulted from the collaboration of Linda Barnes and Liam Hunt, then our web designer and now the Interactive Web Developer for Educational Technology at the BU School of Public Health.
+The original design resulted from the collaboration of Linda Barnes and Liam Hunt, then our web designer and now the Interactive Web Developer for the Digital Learning Office at the BU School of Public Health.